Church of Our Lady of the Chapel: Interior

 The interior is striking for the contrast between the low, dark transept and choir, and the wide, airy nave.
-It contains sculptures by, among others, Jerôme Duquesnoy (II) and Lucas Faydherbe, as well as a pulpit by Pierre-Denis Plumier.
+It contains sculptures by, among others, Jérôme Duquesnoy the Younger and Lucas Faydherbe, as well as a pulpit by Pierre-Denis Plumier.
 A modest funerary monument commemorates Pieter Brueghel the Elder, who was buried there in 1569.
 In the church hangs a copy of the painting Christ handing over the keys to Saint Peter (also known as The giving of the keys) by Peter Paul Rubens.